Prime Minister of Malaysia: List of prime ministers by time in office

 This is a list of prime minister of Malaysia by time in office.
 The listed number of days is calculated as the difference between dates, which counts the number of calendar days except the last day.
 The length of a full prime ministerial term of office usually varies according to when the two former and latter general elections are held.
 If the last day is included, all numbers would be one day more, except Mahathir Mohamad would have two more days, as he served two non-consecutive terms.

-Of the individuals appointed prime minister of Malaysia, one died in office (Abdul Razak Hussein), five resigned from office (Tunku Abdul Rahman, Hussein Onn, Mahathir Mohamad, Abdullah Ahmad Badawi and Muhyiddin Yassin) and two lost reelection (Najib Razak and Ismail Sabri Yaakob).
+Of the individuals appointed prime minister of Malaysia, one died in office (Abdul Razak Hussein), five resigned from office (Tunku Abdul Rahman, Hussein Onn, Mahathir Mohamad, Abdullah Ahmad Badawi and Muhyiddin Yassin) and two lost reelection (Mohammad Najib Abdul Razak and Ismail Sabri Yaakob).

 Ismail Sabri Yaakob is spending the shortest time in office, while Mahathir spent the longest.
 Mahathir is the only Malaysian prime minister to have served more than three full terms.

 Mahathir is the only prime minister to leave office and return for a second non-consecutive term.
 Consequently, while there have been 10 prime ministerships in the nation's history, only 9 people have been sworn into office as Mahathir is numbered as both the 4th and 7th prime minister.